How DoR organized an all-team pop-up newsroom in Transylvania

 While the workload and the adrenaline of being in a new space and new reporting scenario kept everyone busy and sometimes working late into the night, the scheduled breaks and planned activities for the team were very welcome.
 An evening spent at a winery in a nearby village and one spent at an award-winning restaurant helped everyone pause and enjoy each other’s company away from the pressure of deadlines and experience the city as more than an editorial project.

 Thanks to not planning in advance too much, we were able to jump on a breaking news story about a social housing centre closed for renovations, its residents being evacuated, and many having nowhere else to go.
-This drove home the idea that you need to have a flexible mindset when going into a pop-up newsroom: do your homework about a place, but don’t plan every hour of the working day and be open to your plan being challenged by what the town throws at your at the last minute.
+This drove home the idea that you need to have a flexible mindset when going into a pop-up newsroom: do your homework about a place, but don’t plan every hour of the working day and be open to your plan being challenged by what the town throws at you at the last minute.

-To make sure knowledge circulated across team, we had regular meetings every day with updates on each project, as well as more informal conversations — contacts and ideas exchanged over dinner, and general chat in the newsroom meant everyone could feel they were working towards a common goal.
+To make sure knowledge circulated across teams, we had regular meetings every day with updates on each project, as well as more informal conversations — contacts and ideas exchanged over dinner, and general chat in the newsroom meant everyone could feel they were working towards a common goal.

 To make sure our journalism was accessible and had an impact in the local community, we first printed a magazine for the La noi project, our rural development beat, which covered several stories from the same village near Târgu Mureș.
 The magazine collated all of the stories about the community in the village we documented and produced during the pop-up newsroom.
 It was printed during our stay and delivered to the village on our final day in the county.
 We also translated several of our stories into Hungarian, as the largest minority in Târgu Mureș is Hungarian.

-Reporter: I was reminded of how efficient we become when catapulted into a strange space and how open locals are when you admit that you know nothing and you want to learn from them.
+Reporter: I was reminded of how efficient we become when catapulted into a strange space, and how open locals are when you admit that you know nothing and you want to learn from them.

 Community manager: I am glad our readers who participated in the community events wouldn’t go home at the end of the night.
 In smaller towns, our readers’ desire to know us and spend time with us is much bigger than in the capital city.
-For us, as a team, we had the opportunity to see how the others’ work looks like, what is difficult for them, why it is difficult to be a reporter and I think this will help us work together better when we return home.
+For us, as a team, we had the opportunity to see how the others’ work looks like, what is difficult for them, why it is difficult to be a reporter and I think this will help us work better together when we return home.

-Fundraiser: It was useful to understand how my colleagues work in the field and this will help me explain our work and mission better to commercial partners.
+Fundraiser: It was useful to understand how my colleagues work in the field, and this will help me explain our work and mission better to commercial partners.
 And I’m happy those envelopes are so heavy with messages they’re almost falling off the wall.
 (One day, a whole wall was filled with envelopes with the team members’ names on them and everyone was invited to thank their colleagues or leave them little notes in the respective envelopes, to take away at the end of the trip.)

 Front-end developer: I had the opportunity to do the job I would’ve done if I wasn’t a developer: photographer.
 Also, I feel like we shook this place a bit, we left our mark and I’m sorry we’re leaving.
 I would’ve stayed one more week.